connorSorenson/webm2mp3/README.md

 How To:

 1. Create a folder on your desktop named mp3.
 Go to https://ffmpeg.org/ and download a windows build release https://github.com/BtbN/FFmpeg-Builds/releases.
 After downloading, unzip the archive and move the ffmpeg.exe file to your desktop.
+Download the two ps1 files from this repo and place in the mp3 folder.

 2. Move all desired webm files you want to combine into the mp3 folder.